Animal Liberation Orchestra: Signing to Brushfire (2006)

 Throughout the summer, ALO played a number of festivals including Wakarusa, Harmony Festival, High Sierra Music Festival, Nedfest and Earthdance, as well as co-billing shows with Brett Dennen and New Monsoon.
 Tours later in the year included a return to Europe in September, a fall tour that covered the U.S. Northeast, South and Midwest, and the Monterey Music Festival and Las Tortugas Music Festival in California's Yosemite National Park.

 ALO returned to Brazil in November for an 11-day tour called "Mostra Festival AlmaSurf" that included G. Love, Donavon Frankenreiter, and Matt Costa as well as a number of photographers, filmmakers and artists such as artist/photographer Jay Alders.
 The band then returned home to the Bay Area to play a three-night New Year's run at The Independent in San Francisco.
 2007 also showed much continued side-project work, Gill with Jack Johnson, and Lebowitz and Adams with Brett Dennen.

 2008 marked ALO's second annual Tour d'Amour, their debut at Outside Lands in Golden Gate Park in San Francisco, a return to Las Tortugas Music Festival over Halloween weekend, and a return to the Independent in SF for a two-night New Year's run.
 Gill released and toured his debut solo album Zach Gill's Stuff for Brushfire Records.
-Brogan also released and toured his debut solo album "Thunderbord Sun Transformation" produced by Tim Bluhm of The Mother Hips.
+Brogan also released and toured his debut solo album "Thunderbird Sun Transformation" produced by Tim Bluhm of The Mother Hips.
 Lebowitz continued to develop his own band while also teaming up with Bo Carper of New Monsoon.
 Adams stayed busy with SF indy/jam/rock band Big Light and also filled in for Reed Mathis in Tea Leaf Green as Mathis transitioned in as Tea Leaf's new bass player.

 ALO returned to Jam Cruise in January 2009, which traveled to Belize and Mexico.
 Tour d'Amour III kicked off at the Fox Theater in Oakland supporting Michael Franti & Spearhead during the Fox's opening weekend.
 ALO flew to Hawaii in April to record their next album at Jack Johnson's solar-powered studio, Mango Tree.
 The band produced 11 tracks with Jack Johnson and engineer Dave Simon-Baker.
 In between finishing final recording and mixing, ALO appeared at a handful of festivals including Life is Good Festival in Golden Gate Park, Desert Rocks Music Festival in Moab, Utah, and the Hermosa Beach Pier Summer Series.
 Side-projects and solo tours also filled in the band members' schedules.
 ALO returned to the Fox Theater for a New Year's Eve show with Brett Dennen and Sambada.